-A preparing for adulthood Skills for Life curriculum is delivered with the acquisition of Independence Skills being paramount.
-English, Mathematics and ICT are core subjects in addition to a selection of the following BTEC and NOCN pathways (dependent on learner needs and interests):
+A preparation for adulthood Skills for Life curriculum is delivered with the acquisition of Independence Skills being paramount.
+English, ICT and Mathematics are core subjects in addition to a selection of the following BTEC and NOCN pathways. (dependent on learner needs and interests):